tablelandnetwork/docs/docs/contribute/guidelines.md

 ---
 ```

-You'll notice a number of fields that are available:
+You'll notice a number of fields that are available, and the full list can be found [here](https://docusaurus.io/docs/next/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter):

-- **`title`**: The page's title gets automatically displayed in the content as an h1 header (`# Your Title`) and is also used in the page's metadata.
+- **`title`**: The page's title gets automatically displayed in the content as an `h1` header (`# Your Title`) and is also used in the page's metadata.
 - **`sidebar_position`**: Visual position of the page within the sidebar / sub-section.
 - **`description`**: A brief about the page, kept under ~60 characters and only used in the metadata.
 - **`keywords`**: Keywords help with SEO and are part of the page's metadata.
 Simply add a bulleted list of keywords, or provide an array of comma-separated values (e.g., `keywords: [docs, tableland]`).